How To Set Up and Connect Apple Magic Mouse 1 & 2 to Mac (2025)

 - Open System Settings > Bluetooth.

-- Click “Connect.”
+- Click Connect.

 5. Restart Your Mac